It was only mere moments ago, ladies and gentlemen, that I shared with you what I had recently learned.

 So welcome to the club.

-Um it's fun to be here.
+It's fun to be here.

 Back in just a second.

-And back to the phones, my adopted hometown Sacramento.
+And back to the phones, my adopted hometown, Sacramento.

 This is Steve.

-Welcome, sir, to the EIB network.
+Welcome, sir, to the EIB Network.

-Regarding this argument over indigenous people and their locales and who owns what, we need to take it to the limit right back to before the dispersion of all people at Babel, which is located 60 miles south of Baghdad.
+Regarding this argument over indigenous people and their locales and who owns what, we need to take it to the limit right back before the dispersion of all people at Babel, which is located 60 miles south of Baghdad.